Epidural and Subdural Infections Treatment & Management

 Some controversy exists as to whether a craniotomy flap or multiple burr holes are the superior therapy.

-Direct antibiotic therapy against S aureus, the most common pathogen.
+Antibiotic therapy against S aureus, the most common pathogen, is necessary.

 If a neurosurgical procedure has recently occurred, combination therapy, as described above, is recommended.